DTMind/DTPDO/README.md

 Extends php PDO functions and let you create CRUD query with arrays.

-Let's explain functionality by exampes
+Let's explain functions by exampes.
+Here after a table with 3 values:

     CREATE TABLE IF NOT EXISTS `user` (